 Several Alabama Prosecutors and Judges Charged with Major Crimes

 In yet another case of public corruption in Alabama, former Limestone District Judge Doug Patterson has plead guilty to three counts of felony abuse of power and theft.
 Alabama Attorney General Steve Marshall said that, Patterson's actions as an attorney and a judge tarnished and debased the Judicial System of Alabama.
 Patterson used his office to defraud and steal from vulnerable people and showed a blatant disregard for the law.
 Patterson has plead guilty to stealing over $73,000 dollars from the juvenile court fund he ran as a district judge in Limestone County and from his former clients when he worked as a private attorney.
-Patterson paid his bills, spent money in restaurants, and lived the high life while stealing from juvenile children and his former clients.
+Patterson paid his bills, spent money in restaurants, and lived the high life while stealing from juveniles and his former clients.
 He plead guilty to stealing over $47,000 dollars from an incapacitated veteran living in a nursing home.
-Amazingly enough, Patterson stayed on the State payroll until July of this year making over $100,000 a year after being indicted and charged with an ethical complaint in 2019.
+Amazingly enough, Patterson stayed on the state payroll until July of 2020 making over $100,000 a year after being indicted and charged with an ethical complaint in 2019.
 Patterson even admitted to this conduct in a letter to the presiding judge in Limestone County.

 Patterson is now looking forward to being sentenced to a possible forty years in prison.
 Patterson will be sentenced on December 8, 2020 this year at his sentencing hearing.
 I never want people to spend time in jail, but this reprehensible conduct deserves significant jail time.
 The harm done to the public trust must be taken into account.
 Again, he is very unlikely to be sentenced to anything near 40 years in prison.
 He might serve two.
 Any criminal defense attorney worth their salt can probably significantly reduce his sentence with mitigating factors during sentencing.